D3SOX/arch-guide/docs/installation/useful-packages.md

 pacman -S simple-scan
 ```
 ### UI for HP Printers
-🖨 Install this if you have a HP Printer
+🖨 Install this if you have an HP Printer
 ```bash
 pacman -S hplip
 ```